The First Amendment at Indiana University

 Procedures

 - Events that may implicate the rights guaranteed under the First Amendment for speakers to speak, audiences to hear, and protesters to protest often require advance logistical planning and coordination with authorized university officials to provide for a safe and successful event.
-Internal and external sponsors of events should consult UA-19, Event Management to determine whether their event requires such logistical support.
+Internal and external sponsors of events must consult UA-19, Event Management to determine whether their event requires such logistical support.

 - Many events will require compliance with both GR-01, Contact with State Officials, Federal Officials, and Political Campaigns, and Other Political Activities and UA-19, Event Management.